 Questions tagged [universal-approximation-theorems]

-For questions related to the (different) universal approximation theorems (UATs), for example, in the context of feed-forward neural networks.
+For questions related to the (different) universal approximation theorems (UATs), for example, in the context of neural networks.

 questions